FahimFBA/uiu/index.md

 <br>

-<i> Study Well, Practice Hard, and Give Your Best in the Exams. </i>
+<i> Study Well, Practice Hard and Give Your Best in the Exams. </i>